 Finally, the details which made the difference in my ability to stay warm and toasty during my dive were:

-– My 5mm dry suit gloves.
-These made a huge difference from a comfort point of view even compared to my dives in 6°C in Scotland with my previous gloves.
+My gloves made a huge difference from a comfort point of view even compared to my dives in 6°C in Scotland with my previous gloves.
 No water was circulating inside so my hands stayed at a normal temperature.
 Besides, although all my buddies were wearing 7mm mittens, I could keep my full dexterity, which was really useful to shoot pictures and videos.
 My hands never shook the way they did during my first extreme cold dive in Ushuaia, Argentina.

 For all these reasons, I was happy I made the choice one more time to bring all my scuba gear with me.
 Anyway, with only 15 kg of diving equipment, dry suit and bag included, I still had spare kilos in my pre-booked hold luggage of 20 kg.
 I only needed a small backpack with me on the plane and I was off for a 3-day scuba weekend in Iceland.

 Scuba diving in Silfra: magical contrasts in blue, black and gold